 Please provide a cover letter and resume, combined into one document.
 Your cover letter should describe your background and relevant experience.
 In the file name, please write the name of the position you are applying for and your last name: e.g., “Senior Research and Data Analyst _Robinson.”
 Incomplete applications will not be accepted.

-Please submit your application materials at Recruitment (adp.com) by the priority deadline of June 12, 2022.
+Please submit your application materials at Recruitment (adp.com).
 Applications will be accepted/reviewed until the position is filled.
 Incomplete applications will not be accepted.

 The Education Trust-West is committed to creating a diverse, equitable, and inclusive work environment and is proud to be an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, disability, age, or veteran status.